U.S. Virgin Islands Dry Forest: Zones and Characteristics

-The Virgin Islands Dry Forest are divided into four zones, Semi-evergreen, Semi-deciduous, Drought-deciduous, and Gallery semi-deciduous forest.
+The Virgin Islands Dry Forest are divided into four zones: Semi-evergreen, Semi-deciduous, Drought-deciduous, and Gallery semi-deciduous forest.
 Precisely 70-75% of Semi-evergreen forest consists of transitional characteristics of moist and dry forest.
 These characteristics consist of trees that maintain an evergreen pigmentation annually.
-Semi-evergreen forest usually grows in area that has the most moisture in the dry forest.
+Semi-evergreen forest usually grows in the most moist area of the dry forest.
 This tends to be the edge of the dry forest at altitudes of 984 feet and decreasing.
 Semi-evergreen forest can be found on the steep slopes of St. John at Maho Bay, Crown Mountain St. John and Mount Eagle St. Croix.
-Common plants found in Semi-evergreen forest are Epiphytic plants, commonly referred as air-plants.
-These air-plants are often sited midcenter of the forest in Estate Grove on St. Croix.
+The Semi-evergreen forest also contains epiphytic plants, commonly referred as air-plants.
+These air-plants are found in the midcenter of the forest in Estate Grove on St. Croix.

-Semi-deciduous forest consist of 25% of evergreen trees and 75% of trees that tend to abandon their leaves, during cooler months.
-Semi-Deciduous forest relatively covers majority of land on all three islands.
-This is zone usually forms on Northern hill regions of each island.
-Semi-Deciduous forest can easily be found mid-island and Estate Northside on St. Croix.
-However, this location is limited to St. Croix, this division of forest can also be found Southern Magens Bay, Leinster Bay St. John and Southern Spray Bay on Water Island.
-Researchers speculate Semi-deciduous forest were not as dry as it seems, it is possible a community of plants that thrived in moist soil were present more than a decade before observations were recorded.
-The morphology of trees are quite distinct.
+Semi-deciduous forest consists of 25% of evergreen trees and 75% of trees that tend to abandon their leaves during cooler months.
+Semi-Deciduous forest covers the majority of land on all three islands.
+This is zone usually forms on northern hill regions of each island.
+Semi-deciduous forest can easily be found mid-island and in Estate Northside on St. Croix.
+This division of forest can also be found Southern Magens Bay, Leinster Bay on St. John and Southern Spray Bay on Water Island.
+Researchers speculate Semi-deciduous forest were once not as dry: it is possible a community of plants that thrived in moist soil were present more than a decade before observations were recorded.
+The morphology of trees in this forest division are quite distinct.
 In addition, this forest is separated in subdivisions classified as upper layer and bottom layer.
 The upper layer consists of small trees ranging from 8–11 meters and large trees 15–20 meters high.
-Bottom region is filled with a variety of saplings that grows from the leaf undercover.
+The bottom layer is filled with a variety of saplings that grows from the leaf undercover.
 A few plants commonly found in this area are tan-tan (Leucaena leucocephala) and guinea grass (Megathyrsus maximus).